-Several different rev limiters are built into the TECgt200 system.
+Several different rev limiters are built into the TECgt system.
 These rev limiters can be engaged in a few different manners, and can be used for a variety of functions.

-13.1 Valet Mode Rev Limiter
+K.1.
+Valet Mode Rev Limiter

 The Valet Mode rev Limiter is engaged when the Valet Switch is turned on.
-See Section Wiring General Purpose Inputs for details on wiring the valet switch.
-Use a standard GPI input pin, a dash mounted switch and configure the function in Wintec.
+See Section G.7.5 for details on wiring the valet switch.
 The Valet Mode Rev Limiter is activated by either RPM or Vehicle Speed.
 When the RPM or speed threshold is crossed, the Valet Mode Rev Limiter will be engaged.